osburn-sharp/jeckyl/README.md

       end
     end

-The method first sets a default value to be used if no value is given at all in the config file.
+The parameter method first sets a default value to be used if no value is given at all in the config file.
 This is optional.
-It then describes the parameter, which is used by `jeckyl` when generating a blank config.
+It then describes the parameter, which is used by `jeckyl` when generating a blank config or a markdown file.
 Finally it runs a check on the given parameter to ensure it is a string.
+Note the name of the method that you use in the config file itself would be just 'my_greeting' wheras the parameter method is 'configure_my_greeting'.

-Jeckyl comes complete with a whole range of checking methods that can be used for defining parameters.
+Jeckyl comes complete with a whole range of checking methods that can be used for defining parameters (see {Jeckyl::Config} for details).
 These methods are handy because they handle errors transparently.
 It is not necessary, however, to use them so long as the value returned by the parameter method is what you want in your config hash.

 To use this simple example, you can generate a config file with jeckyl: